exceptionless/Website/content/news/2014/2014-07-03-exceptionless-2-0-client-rewrite-sneak-peek-usage-example.md

 * * *

-Create and submit a log message and add an extra &#8220;Order&#8221; object to the event.
+Create and submit a log message and add an extra "Order" object to the event.

 <pre>client.CreateLog("Order", "New order created.")
 .AddObject(new { Total = 14.95 }, name: "Order")